discordjs/guide/guide/event-handling/README.md

 };
 ```

 You can omit the `client` argument from the `execute` function in an event file if you either obtain it from some other discord.js structure or don't need the `client` in it at all.
-For example, the `message.js` event file will still work if you don't take `client` as an argument in the arrow function, but if you want you can make the following changes, and it will work just like earlier:
+For example, the `message.js` event file will still work if you don't take `client` as an argument in the `execute` function, but if you want you can make the following changes, and it will work just like earlier:

 ```diff
 module.exports = {